 Who is what you're saying meant to impress or persuade?
-How are you "spinning" your statements so as to put yourself and their allies in the best light, and those who oppose you in the with different countries.
+How are you "spinning" your state-ments so as to put yourself and their allies in the best light, and those who oppose you in the worst?

 If you know the audience and purpose you are writing for, the statements you make wil help you make a good impression on the public, and give you an edge over your opponents.